Updated May 31, 2026§ For Kids

 Is the Gabb Watch waterproof?

-Splash-proof, not waterproof.
-It handles hand-washing and light rain (IP54 rating), but don't submerge it.
+The current Gabb Watch 3e hardware is IP68 water resistant, so it handles rain and accidental water exposure.
 The Apple Watch is swimproof to 50 meters, making it the better choice for kids in swim lessons or water sports.

 Can my child download apps on the Gabb Watch?